George Santos’ lies, ranked

 Would you put stealing from a dog’s GoFundMe higher or lower than saying your employees were killed in a mass shooting?

-In just two months in office, Rep. George Santos has managed to get two-thirds of New York rooting against him amid his myriad lies and deceptions.
-A recent Siena poll showed that 66% of registered New York voters polled think that he should resign.
+The charges came a few weeks after Santos announced his reelection bid, albeit with little fundraising momentum.
+Still new to Congress, Santos had already managed to get two-thirds of New York rooting against him amid his myriad lies and deceptions.
+A Siena poll in February showed that 66% of registered New York voters polled thought that he should resign.

-The Republican politician is so incredibly ridiculous at this point he’s almost crossing over into being a cultural icon, a piece of performance art, a provocateur.
-But not quite.
-There are too many lies – let alone aliases – to keep track of, though many are trying.
-So we’re ranking some of his most egregious fabrications .
+We previously took a stab at ranking some of the Long Island Republican’s most egregious fabrications.
 (We are City & State after all.
 We were legally obligated to make this a list.)
-Here they are: The biggest whoppers from 16 down to 1.
+Here they are: The biggest whoppers ranked from 16 down to 1.

 16. Was not a drag queen